The Lovers

 • They have literally just come up from the covers and are looking into each other’s eyes, deeply in love, or

-• The scene corresponds to the period after the marriage of Eros and Psyche; they are constantly together and inseparable so Eros is no longer making other people fall in love.
+• The scene corresponds to the period after the marriage of Eros and Psyche; they are constantly together and inseparable, so Eros is no longer making other people fall in love.
 Aphrodite has told him to mend this situation.
 Thus, Eros is raising his bow and muttering about his job.
-Psyche is glaring at Eros and saying something along the lines of ‘so you already listen to your mother more than me?’.
+Psyche is glaring at Eros and saying words to the effect of ‘so you already listen to your mother more than me?’.

-Which it is depends on what the reader sees.
-And yes, as we mentioned previously; complex choices!
+Which scenario it is depends entirely on what the reader sees.
+And yes, as mentioned previously: complex choices.

 Secondly, the image was designed to show figures representing the idealized perfection seen in ancient Greek statues, and the depictions of Eros and Psyche were taken from mood boards consisting of such images.